vault27/Foundation/fortinet.md

     - One to one
     - Fixed port range - good for CGN
     - Port block allocation - good for CGN
-- IP Pool type - Fixed port range - 200 internal addresses are assigned to 10 external addresses - used in CGN environments - Carrier Grade NAT
+- IP Pool type - Fixed port range - 200 internal addresses are assigned to 10 external addresses - used in CGN environments - Carrier Grade NAT - you configure external IPs and Internal IPs
-- Then using this pool you can identify which external address and which ports range on it is attched to particular internal address, and you do not need to log all traffic that then understand which particluar clientgenerated a traffic, you can just know it based on external IP and port, for example:
+- Then using this pool you can identify which external address and which ports range on it is attched to particular internal address, and you do not need to log all traffic that then understand which particluar clientgenerated a traffic, you can just know it based on external IP and port.
+For example: 10 external IPs are shared by 253 internal hosts
+- If static pool NAT is used and all addresses are occupied, then traffic is droped
+- IP pool Type - Port Block Allocation - you define external IPs and block size - how many ports

+Show block size and number of blocks for IP pool + find out which Internal IP is behind particular external IP + Port

 ```
 # diagnose firewall ippool list